gitlabhq/gitlabhq/doc/api/issues.md

 ## Delete an issue

 Only for admins and project owners.
-Soft deletes the issue in question.
+Deletes the issue in question.

 ```
 DELETE /projects/:id/issues/:issue_iid